Asheville Regional Airport (AVL)

 Special Traffic (Military / Commercial / Helicopter, etc.)

-- Scenic helicopter tours are conducted regularly to and from the North Ramp at KAVL.
+- Scenic helicopter tours are conducted regularly to and from the North Ramp at AVL.
 Medevac and military helicopter operations from the ramp are regularly conducted.
 The ramps are uncontrolled, use caution for rotor wash and helicopter movement.

 Takeoff/Departure